nemikor-solutions/blue-owl-core/README.md

 Blue Owl is programmed in JavaScript using the Johnny-Five implementation of Firmata.
 The full specification of the devices is documented in the [API](API.md) document.

+Blue Owl talks to owlcms using MQTT messages.
+The full list of messages supported by owlcms is documented: [MQTT messages](https://owlcms.github.io/owlcms4/#/MQTTMessages).

+## Other Requirements

+An MQTT server must be visible to both owlcms and Blue Owl.
+Typically the MQTT server is installed on the same computer as owlcms.
+See [MQTT Server Installation Instructions](https://owlcms.github.io/owlcms4/#/MQTT) .
+This installation process is only needed once.

 ## About the name

-Should you wonder,  OWL is Olympic Weightlifting, Blue is the color of the official's suits, and the name is a salute to their keen eyes.
+Should you wonder,  OWL stands for is Olympic Weightlifting.
+Blue is the color of the official's suits, and the name is a salute to their keen eyes.

 ## License